Honey Cornbread

 If you’re going to make this Honey Cornbread recipe to serve to a crowd, here’s what I suggest doing:

-• Serve it with extra honey and room temperature butter.
-Because that’s simply the best.
+- Serve it with extra honey and room temperature butter.
+You could also make Whipped Honey Butter because it is decadent as all get out.
+And it’s simply the best.

 Frequently Asked Questions